-Media Theory

-Credits 3 ECTS

-Entry Requirements Students are expected to have completed 'Introduction to Communication' & 'Corporate Communication'.
+Media Theory Credits 3 ECTS Entry Requirements Students are expected to have completed 'Introduction to Communication' & 'Corporate Communication' or equivalent courses at their home university.
 This course is for semester 2 only!

-Method Lectures (7 x 90 minutes per week)

-Assessment Written, end-of-term exam (100%) Course Material Each class has one or many compulsory texts that you must read the week preceding the class in question.
+Method Lectures (7 x 90 minutes per week) Assessment Written, end-of-term exam (100%) Course Material Each class has one or many compulsory texts that you must read the week preceding the class in question.
 Materials are made available by the lecturer.
 Course Outline The focus of this module is on important trends in international media and communication in a global context.
 Apart from the historical and technological background, we will examine the social, economic and political aspects of the profound changes that are taking place in today's media landscape.
-This module is an introductory course on the media landscape and will look into the following topics: Learning Outcomes Upon completion of this module you should be able: To define media and related concepts like mediation To explain the effects media systems have on the public To identify the main aspects of media economics To distinguish different components of media power in a global environment To critically detect the cultural dimensions of media systems
+This module is an introductory course on the media landscape and will look into the following topics: Key media concepts Media economics Media power in a global environment Cultural dimensions of media systems Learning Outcomes Upon completion of this module you should be able: To define media and related concepts like mediation To explain the effects media systems have on the public To identify the main aspects of media economics To distinguish different components of media power in a global environment To critically detect the cultural dimensions of media systems